kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 #### Story 1: Scale a heavy queue consumer on-demand

 As the operator of a video processing pipeline, I would like to reduce costs.
 While video processing is CPU intensive, it is not a latency sensitive workload.
-Therefor I want my video processing workers to only be created if there is actually a video to be processed and terminated afterwards.
+Therefore I want my video processing workers to only be created if there is actually a video to be processed and terminated afterwards.

 ### Notes/Constraints/Caveats (Optional)